Ghasak/nvim/README.md

 ### Order of execution in nvim

-Anything you put inside the `plugin` (notice there is not s), which is same directory that the `nvim-packer` store the `startup` it will be used to load the `nvim configuration` It is very useful to understand the directory order to put the configurations files that used by the nvim for speeding up the startup time.
+Anything you put inside the `plugin` (without a trailing 's'), which is located in the same directory as where `nvim-packer` stores its `startup`, will be used to load the `nvim configuration`.
+It's useful to understand the directory order for placing your configurations files to improve startup speed.

-- [x] Create a `test.lua` file at the `plugin` then it will source automatically.
+- [x] Create a `test.lua` file at the plugin directory for automatic sourcing.
-- [x] You can put a code inside this `test.lua` any code which can be loaded after all the `lua` files will be sourced and executed.
+- [x] You can put any code inside this `test.lua` that will be loaded and executed after all Lua files are sourced.
-- [x] Notice that `packer-plugins` is a global variable which will be established after sourcing the `packer_compiled.lua`.
-It will check for a plugin called `undotree` (the name should be same as the one from the GitHub repository).Here, we will get (`wow`) when we open `init.lua` file automatically.
+- [x] Note that the `packer-plugins` global variable is established after sourcing the `packer_compiled.lua`.
+It checks for a plugin called `undotree` (same as from the GitHub repository).
+This will automatically get loaded when you open the `init.lua` file.

 ```lua
 if packer_plugins["undotree"] and packer_plugins["undotree"].loaded then